joker-b/ChartThrob/README.md

 Also, be sure that your printing is uniform across the entire size of the chart &#151; if the exposure varies from one side to the other, or from the center of your prints to the edges, there won't be any way for the calibrator to second-guess that.
 You'll just get junk.

 Okay, so now you've made a positive print from the chart.
 Let it dry, and then scan it, making sure you have a linear (gamma 1.0) scan with the full grayscale range  (see the <a href="#faq">FAQ</a> below on how to do this).
 Crop the scan back to the boundaries of the chart, and you'll have something perhaps like the image here.

+> _Cyanotype printers only:_ Be careful when scanning, the strong blue tone can challenge some grayscale
+> conversions.
+If you have issues with the results, consider altering the grayscale mix.
+Use the Photoshop
+> color mixer, set to monochrme.
+Get a result you like and use the same color-mix values for _every_ scan.

 <center><img alt="ChartThrobScan.jpg" vspace=4 hspace=6 src="http://www.botzilla.com/blog/pix2006/ChartThrobScan.jpg" width="400" height="403" border="0" /></center>